adomingues/adomingues.github.io/_posts/2023-02-21-lost-in-translation.md

 > - *Experience with biomedical information resources (e.g. PubMed), literature and/or patent research, information analysis and data normalization is mandatory*, advanced knowledge on patent analysis is a plus.
 Experience in text mining, natural language processing, semantic enrichment, ontologies, data mining or machine learning/AI is a plus.

 Long paragraph but only one key skill!
 I am not sure if it's a single skill or laundry list of many skills. knowing how to parse Pubmed and basic data analysis?
+Just apply if you have one of those.

 > - Familiarity with early drug discovery process (target evaluation, pathway analysis or lead compound discovery) or prior experience in pharmaceutical early research is huge plus.